C. J. Bolland: Internal Records

 In late 1994, Bolland left R&S to sign a five album recording contract with Internal/PolyGram.
 During this time, he became notable as the first artist to release an album in the DJ-Kicks series for the independent label Studio !K7, 1995's DJ-Kicks: C.J.
 Bolland.
 His first studio album for PolyGram was 1996's The Analogue Theatre from which his greatest commercial success came with the single "Sugar Is Sweeter", hitting No. 1 on the United States Hot Dance Club Play chart, and reaching No. 11 on the UK Singles Chart.

-Further UK hits followed with "The Prophet" (#19) and "It Ain't Gonna Be Me" (#35).
+Further UK hits followed with "The Prophet" (No. 19) and "It Ain't Gonna Be Me" (No. 35).
 Bolland is also a prolific remixer with a long résumé, including work with Orbital, Depeche Mode, Moby, the Prodigy and Tori Amos.
 His song "The Prophet", sampling Willem Dafoe in Martin Scorsese's 1990 film The Last Temptation of Christ was an underground club hit.

-The song "It Ain't Gonna Be Me" was featured in the soundtrack of film Human Traffic.
+The songs "It Ain't Gonna Be Me" and "the tingler" were featured in the soundtrack of film Human Traffic.

 In 2000, Bolland released the song "Enter the Robot", a collaboration with Australian producer Honeysmack, and in 2002 started his own record label, Mole Records.
 February 2004 saw the release of The Body Gave You Everything, the debut album by Magnus, a pop/dance music collaborative project with Tom Barman, founder and singer for the Belgian rock band, dEUS.
 In December 2006, Bolland released a solo album titled The 5th Sign with the Belgian online record label The Wack Attack Barrack, followed in October 2009 by 500€ Cocktail on Wikkid Records.